bennokr/makeprov/README.md

 # makeprov: Pythonic Provenance Tracking

 This library provides a way to track file provenance in Python workflows using PROV (W3C Provenance) semantics.
-It supports defining input/output files via decorators and automatically generates provenance datasets.
+Decorators declare inputs and outputs, provenance is written automatically, and templated targets can be resolved on demand.

 ## Features

 - Use decorators to define rules for workflows.
+- Resolve templated targets (``results/{sample}.txt``) via ``parse``-style patterns.
+- Support phony/meta rules for orchestration alongside file-producing rules.
 - Automatically generate RDF-based provenance metadata.
 - Handles input and output streams.
 - Integrates with Python's type hints for easy configuration.